We're here to help!

 i.
 We don’t meet with you in person.
 We don’t have fancy offices or bottles of water with our logo.
 We work with you online – whenever it’s convenient for you.

 ii.
 Our lawyers devote their time and attention to creating and reviewing Wills.
-If you have questions, you’ll interface with our support staff instead of speaking directly with our lawyers.
+If you have questions, you’ll interface with us (Notesong and Nathan) instead of speaking directly with the lawyers in each state.
 We are completely devoted to outstanding client service – being friendly, helpful, and responsive.
-A traditional firm is happy let you talk to the lawyer, but then they bill for that time.
+(A traditional firm is happy let you talk to the lawyer, but then they bill for that time…)

 We’re not the right fit for everybody.
-If you’ve got millions and want to create a multigenerational trust to control your grandchildren, we’re not the lawyers for you.
-If shaking hands with your lawyer or being able to reach her by phone is a deal-killer, we totally respect that too.
+If shaking hands with your lawyer or being able to sit in her office is a deal-killer, we totally respect that.

 How much does a traditional law firm charge to create a Will?